beeb/beeb-li/src/lib/posts/introducing-swpui.md

 relative to the context.
 Multiline matches which are taller than the pane are scrolled line-by-line while selected.

 ### The Options Menu

+Hitting the <Kbd seq="Ctrl-o" /> or <Kbd seq="Alt-o" /> shortcut from anywhere brings up the options pop-up menu.
+At the moment, there are only 3 options:

+- The search mode (case-aware, literal, regex or regex multiline)
+- Whether to include hidden files in the search (enabled by default)
+- Whether to include files normally ignored via `.gitignore` or `.ignore` config (disabled by default)

+Those are cycled/toggled via the letter shown on the left.
+I wanted to avoid polluting the modifier key shortcut space with too many shortcuts so having this menu was a good way to keep things simple to remember and avoid conflicts with terminal multiplexers.

+<Image
+  src={options}
+  alt="The options pane showing 3 options: the search mode (toggled with `r`), hidden files included or excluded (toggled with `h`) and `.gitignore` included or excluded (toggled with `g`)." caption="The options menu uses single-key shortcuts to avoid polluting the global modifier key shortcuts."
+/>

+At the moment, these options don't persist, but I will probably end up adding some sort of config file support to set the defaults permanently in the future.

 ## The Technical Stuff